-Spack maintains a single file for many different builds of the same package, and its simple syntax lets users specify versions and configuration options concisely.
+Moreover, writing package recipes for Spack is very simple.
+A single file contains a templated recipe for different builds of the same package, and recipe authors can differentiate between versions using a custom specification language developed by Gamblin.
+Behind the scenes, Spack handles the complexity of connecting each software package with a consistent set of dependencies.
 Each software’s dependency graph—showing the packages it relies on to function—is a unique configuration, and Spack installs each of those configurations in a unique directory, enabling configurations of the same package to run on the same machine.
 Spack uses RPATH linking so that each package knows where to find its dependencies.

 By ensuring one configuration of each library per dependency graph, Spack guarantees that the interface between program modules (the application binary interface, or ABI) remains consistent.
 Users do not need to know dependency graph structure—only the dependency names.
 In addition, dependencies may be optional; concretization, a generalization technique, fills in missing configuration details when the user is not specific enough, based on user/site preferences.

 Various Livermore code teams are now making use of Spack.
 For instance, Spack was used to successfully automate software builds for ARES, a large radiation hydrodynamics code with more than 40 dependency libraries.
 At Livermore, ARES runs on commodity Linux clusters and on Blue Gene/Q. Spack has reduced the time to deploy ARES on new machines from weeks to a few days.
 The ARES team can build many different versions of their code and pilot new configurations before deploying to production, allowing them to catch compiler incompatibilities and fix bugs before users are affected.